ngi-nix/summer-of-nix/README.md

 ### Stipends

-Stipends depend on your country of residence are adjusted by purchasing power parity: [list of stipends by country](./stipends.md).
+Stipends are adjusted to purchasing power parity for your country of residence: [list of stipends by country](./stipends.md).

 ### How to apply